 Overland travel within the Philippines

 …kicked my ass a bit, to be honest.
 The mountainous archipelagic geography and the far from ideal infrastructure combine for some fairly tough overlanding; I was travelling alone at that point, having already been on the road for around 8 months (including overlanding from the UK to Japan), and I found that I wasn’t rolling with the punches and dealing with the frustrations as well as usual.
-Some of the places I visited were absolute gems, but I found I didn’t enjoy the country as much as I perhaps should have and didn’t enjoy the crazy overland journeys in my usual masochistic fashion – and that was mostly my fault for refusing to fly when I probably should have.
+Some of the places I visited were absolute gems, but I didn’t enjoy the country as much as I perhaps should have and didn’t enjoy the crazy overland journeys in my usual masochistic fashion – and that was mostly my fault for refusing to fly when I probably should have.
 You definitely need your most calm and patient hat on for overlanding here; this is a country where flying makes a massive difference, and if you’re not hellbent on surface-level tranport then planes will save you a lot of time and hassle.
 You can search & book flights around the Philippines online with 12go.asia.

 If you do want to do the Philippines overland, it’s by road on the islands and by sea between them; safety isn’t paramount in either case, and some of the mountain roads are equal parts spectacular and terrifying!
 On my way to Banaue (for the Batad rice terraces) I took a bus from Baguio to Bontoc… the bus was a banged out old clapper and the road wound its way through the mountains around blind hairpins atop alarming precipices, I was the only passenger, and the driver didn’t exactly take it easy.
 It was pretty scary at times, but man was it beautiful.
 I don’t think I’d chance a night bus in the Philippines though.